This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Certain medicines, such as steroids or immune-therapy drugs

-- Anything that puts pressure on the wound, or causes it to move, such as coughing, lifting, or internal swelling
+- Anything that puts pressure on the wound such as coughing or lifting

 How is wound dehiscence diagnosed and treated?

 Your healthcare provider will know your wound has opened by looking at it.
 You may need an ultrasound, x-ray, or CT to check for problems deeper in the wound.
 You may need any of the following to treat wound dehiscence:

 - Daily wound care includes examining, cleaning, and bandaging your wound.
 If your wound is left open to heal, you will need to pack your wound with bandages.

-- Splints or binders may be used to provide support and hold the area near your wound still.
+- Splints or binders may be used to decrease stress on your wound and help hold it together.

 How should I care for my wound?